 Are you required to “Bring Your Own Device” (BYOD) to work such as a personal smartphone, tablet, laptop or computer for work purposes?

-If so, do you receive reimbursement for a percentage of your monthly cell phone and/or wireless bill?
+If so, did you receive reimbursement for a percentage of your monthly cell phone and/or wireless bill?

 If you work in California and your company has a BYOD policy but does not reimburse you for a portion of your cell phone and/or wireless bill, you may be entitled to compensation.
 Participate in a class action lawsuit and recover a portion of your monthly cell phone or wireless bill.